-What makes them so attractive to modellers, however, is their generally small size and shape and there are a huge the number of low-cost accessories and attachments available that enable them to be used for a vast variety of modelling tasks.
-(There are so many extras available Dremel even do a poster of them).
+What makes them so attractive to modellers, however, is their generally small size and shape and there are a huge number of low-cost accessories and attachments available that enable them to be used for a vast variety of modelling tasks.

 With a quick change of fitting, the tool can go from drilling to cutting to carving and engraving to sanding, grinding and polishing and even welding.
 (For some idea of their versatility see this guide to what the various Dremel bits can be used for).

 By now you’ve probably realised why they are so useful for modellers.

-There are of course lots of rotary tools makers, Proxxon and Foredom are two competing brands, but for me, there’s only one real choice, those by Dremel — a subsidiary of power tool heavyweights Bosch.
-(Popular Mechanics have a roundup of the six most common rotary tool alternatives).
+There are of course lots of rotary tool makers, Proxxon and Foredom are two competing brands, but for me, there’s only one real choice, those by Dremel — a subsidiary of power tool heavyweights Bosch.

 They do, of course, make a range of models and for anyone considering a Dremel one of the first questions is how do the models differ.